Quick Summary

 Once you’ve reviewed your contract and decided to switch, inform your current provider in writing.
 To ensure a smoother transition, you’ll need to discuss the steps for data transfer and communicate frequently.

-Although it may feel a little duplicitous, it’s wise not to give too early a notice, as some providers may shut down certain parts of their system or deprioritize your customer service since you’re already out the door.
+That said, it’s wise not to give too early a notice, as some providers may shut down certain parts of their system or deprioritize your customer service since you’re already out the door.
 Aim for 30-60 days to run dual payroll, or test payroll, live in your current provider and then one in your new provider to compare and prepare.

 4. Plan the Transition Timeline